WWakker/mtalg/README.md

 Major benefits become apparent past `10^7` operations for both the element-wise algebra and the random number generator modules.

 ## Installation
+The library can be install via pip as:

 `pip install mtalg`